 If your volunteer experiences aren’t relevant to the job you’re applying for, or you have multiple volunteer experiences, list them in a separate section labeled “Volunteer Experience.”

-In the event that you have more volunteer work than professional work, you can format your resume with your dedicated volunteer-work section higher-up on the page than your experience section.
+If you have more volunteer work than professional work, you can format your resume with your dedicated volunteer-work section higher up on the page than your experience section.
 This type of formatting effectively draws attention away from your lack of paid work while highlighting your more substantial amount of volunteering.

 These volunteer experiences, though unrelated, will still help convey positive points about your dedication and character to hiring managers.